Society of American Foresters: Publications

 The E-Forester is an electronic newsletter emailed to SAF members and subscribed nonmembers weekly.

 Conventions and meetings

 State societies of SAF hold annual or semi-annual meetings to advance networking among members, review recent scientific findings, conduct continuing forestry education, and plan local outreach activities.

-Each year, SAF also holds a national convention—open to both non-members and members.
-Each convention has a specific theme, plenary sessions, and a wide variety of concurrent technical sessions, each a cluster of scientific papers focused on a specific topic.
+Each year, SAF also holds a national convention, open to both non-members and members.
+Each convention has a theme, plenary sessions, and a wide variety of concurrent technical sessions, each a cluster of scientific papers focused on a specific topic.
 The concurrent sessions span the breadth and diversity of the ecological, economic, and social sciences related to forests.
 The location of the national convention rotates around the United States to make it easier for SAF members from different parts of the country to attend.
 Proceedings are published in a subsequent issue of the Journal of Forestry.
-For example, proceedings from the October 3–7, 2018 convention in Portland, OR were published in the January 2019 issue.
+For example, proceedings from the October 3–7, 2018, convention in Portland, Oregon, were published in the January 2019 issue.